Study abroad this summer in London with IFSA

 Please review syllabi and course materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

-You can only take courses for which you have fulfilled the prerequisites.
+You can only take classes for which you have fulfilled the prerequisites.

 APPLICATION REQUIREMENTS